-In October 2012, the regulator ANEEL applied the new methodology for its tariff review to Bandeirante, which transferred productivity gains to consumers.
-The application incorporated a lower WACC of 7.5% down from 9.95% in the second tariff review in the face of lower capital costs (equity and borrowings) experienced among the Brazilian electricity distribution companies.
-The new procedures of the third tariff review have been applied to the Brazilian distribution companies since 2011 and are expected to be completed in 2013.
+In August 2013, the regulator ANEEL will apply a new methodology for its tariff review to Escelsa, which will transfer productivity gains to consumers.
+The application will incorporate a lower WACC in the face of lower capital costs (equity and borrowings) among the Brazilian electricity distribution companies.
+The new procedures of the third tariff review have been applied to the Brazilian distribution companies since 2011 and is expected to be completed in 2013.